DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 Or rather one had to wonder if they even posses clear intelligence.
 Even in the true world, where the great war had ended, spirits were considered as primitive organisms that moved on their instincts.

-"Remember traps placed by foreign gods in the elven forest?
+"Remember traps placed by sidhes in the elven forest?
 Even if thee know about traps, whether thee would be able to avoid them is another matter."

 Both Rinne and Reiren approved of setting light traps.